phiryll/lexy/README.md

 * A `Codec` which reverses the lexicographical ordering of another `Codec`.
 * A `Codec` which terminates and escapes the encodings of another `Codec`.

-Lexy does not does not provide `Codecs` for the following types, but custom `Codecs` are easy to create.
+Lexy does not does not provide `Codecs` for the following types, but user-defined `Codecs` are easy to create.
 See the Go docs for examples.

 * structs
   The inherent limitations of generic types in Go make it impossible to do this in a general way without having a separate parallel set of non-generic codecs.
   This is not a bad thing, resolving types at compile time is one of the reasons Go is so efficient.
-  Creating a strongly-typed custom `Codec` is a much simpler and safer alternative, and also prevents silently changing an encoding when the data type it encodes is changed.
+  Creating a strongly-typed user-defined `Codec` is a much simpler and safer alternative, and also prevents silently changing an encoding when the data type it encodes is changed.
 * arrays
   While it is possible to create a general `Codec` for array types, the generics are very messy and it requires using reflection extensively.
-  As is the case for structs, creating a strongly-typed custom `Codec` is a better option.
+  As is the case for structs, creating a strongly-typed user-defined `Codec` is a better option.
 * `uintptr`
   This type has an implementation-specific size, and encoding a pointer without encoding what it points to doesn't make much sense.